jprado1/brewrank/index.markdown

 ## National treasures : best brew by country and the happiness they bring

 After some digging we found the beer most voted by each countries and assumed it to be the beer most drinked.
-It would seem that swiss enjoy SWISS_BEER_NAME !
+It would seem that swiss enjoy BFM La Torpille or Feldschlossen Original Lager !
+Users from RateBeer might be fancier than their BeerAdvocate counterpart.

 As we can see the data-sets are mainly representaive of the USA since each states is treated as a country and to a lesser degree Europe is also more represented then the rest of the world.
 It seems that RateBeer and BeerAdvocate aren't as popular in the rest of the world !